 The Institute of Functional Medicine is the leading source of Bredesen certified physicians and an good resource for locating a physician who can perform the ReCODE protocol.

-Another resource are local groups, such as this one in San Diego, that provide information and support on the ReCODE protocol.
+Another resource are local groups, that provide information and support on the ReCODE protocol.

 What is the Mild Cognitive Impairment?